How to Book a Talk with Kerry Makin-Byrd

 Burnout looks different when you are neurodivergent — and yet it is rarely talked about that way.
 In this talk, Dr. Kerry Makin-Byrd draws on emerging research to explore why neurodivergent individuals face a distinctive and often compounding set of pathways to burnout, and what genuinely helps.
 Moving between individual experience and system-level change, Kerry examines the particular toll of masking, the importance of sensory attunement, and the kinds of practical and environmental supports that make sustainable living and working more possible.

-This talk is for two audiences who often sit in the same room: people who are themselves neurodivergent and navigating burnout or trying to prevent it, and clinicians, coaches, and helpers who want a richer and more accurate framework for supporting them.
+This talk is for two audiences who often sit in the same room: people who are themselves neurodivergent and clinicians, coaches, and helpers who want a richer and more accurate framework for supporting them.
 The 45-minute introductory format offers an accessible, evidence-informed overview of the landscape — the risks, the signs, and a hopeful set of directions.
 The extended workshop format, currently in development, will offer a substantially deeper experiential and clinical component with more time for personal reflection, skills practice, and discussion of real-world application.